-- Restrictive type – the individual restricts the amount of food taken in, making an effort to lose weight or prevent weight gain.
+The individual restricts the amount of food taken in, making an effort to lose weight or prevent weight gain.
 They often exercise excessively as well.

-- Purging type – the individual binge eats (eats a large amount of food in a small period) and then purges the food, usually by vomiting, to avoid gaining weight.
+The individual binge eats (eats a large amount of food in a small period) and then purges the food, usually by vomiting, to avoid gaining weight.
 The binge eating episodes are often prompted by an extended period of restriction which causes extreme hunger.
 This type is distinguished from bulimia nervosa, which also includes binging and purging, in that the latter case the individual does not routinely restrict food or lose large amounts of weight.

 There is also a condition known as atypical anorexia nervosa, in which the individual restricts food intake and loses significant amounts of weight, but does not become medically deemed underweight.
-These individuals are often overweight or obese when atypical anorexia nervosa sets in.
+These individuals are often overweight when atypical anorexia nervosa sets in.
 Although they may not become underweight, the health risks of atypical anorexia nervosa are every bit as serious as those of “typical” anorexia nervosa.